-Performance Measure Goal and/or Objective Definition Data Source Existing YCTA Performance Existing Performance Compared to Peers (2015 NTD) Performance Standards 1 Intercity Fixed-Route Local Fixed- Route Flex-Route / Shuttle DAR or ADA Paratransit Service hours per capita 2.4 Annual service hours divided by population with UGBs (how much service is provided) Census, PSU, and/or NTD 7,8,9 0.42 (based on UGB population) 58% of peer median (0.73) Range: 0.28 to 1.24 Increasing trend and comparison to peer median Ridership per capita 2.4 Annual riders divided by population within UGBs (how much service is used) Census, PSU, and/or NTD 7,8,9 2.9 30% of peer median (9.9) Range: 2.9 to 16.8 Increasing trend and comparison to peer median Service Availability ^{2,3} 2.5, 5.1 What percent of the population lives within a 1⁄4-and 1⁄2 mile of a transit stop Census ^{4,5} 70% of employees within 1⁄4-mile of a transit stop (2014 US Census LEHD) 60% of residents in cities within 1⁄4-mile of a transit stop (2010 US Census) Approximately 60% low-income population (200% of federal poverty level) within 1⁄4-mile of a transit stop.
+Goal Existing Performance Performance Standards 1 Performance Measure nance and/or Existing YCT.
+Data Source Performance Compared to Peers (2015 NTD) Intercity Fixed-Route Local Fixed- Route Flex-Route / Shuttle DAR or ADA Paratransit Service hours per capita 2.4 Annual service hours divided by population with UGBs (how much service is provided) Census, PSU, and/or NTD 7,8,9 0.42 (based on UGB population) 58% of peer median (0.73) Range: 0.28 to 1.24 Increasing trend and comparison to peer median lian Ridership per capita 2.4 Annual riders divided by population within UGBs (how much service is used) Census, PSU, and/or NTD 7,8,9 2.9 30% of peer median (9.9) Range: 2.9 to 16.8 Increasing trend and comparison to peer median dian Service Availability ^{2,3} 2.5, 5.1 What percent of the population lives within a 1⁄4-and 1⁄2 mile of a transit stop Census ^{4,5} 70% of employees within 1⁄4-mile of a transit stop (2014 US Census LEHD) 60% of residents in cities within 1⁄4-mile of a transit stop (2010 US Census) Approximately 60% low-income population (200% of federal poverty level) within 1⁄4-mile of a transit stop.
 N/A Increasing trend as TDP is implemented.
 A standard of 75% of employees, 70% of residents, and 70% of low-income population is recommended within 1⁄4-mile access and 90% or more within 1⁄2-mile access.
 (FTA does not require a certain standard, but does require tracking progress.
 Standards can be defined locally.)
-N/A Transit mode share - The percent of trips taken via transit shows transit's role in achieving Transportation Planning Rule goals of reducing VMT American Community Survey ACS 5- Year Estimates (Table S0801) 5 Yamhill County: 1% Incorporated Communities: 1% (2011-2015 average) Statewide average: 4% Increasing trend and comparison to peers
+N/A Transit mode share - The percent of trips taken via transit shows transit's role in achieving Transportation Planning Rule goals of reducing VMT American Community Survey ACS 5- Year Estimates (Table S0801) 5 Yamhill County: 1% Incorporated Communities: 1% (2011-2015 average) Statewide average: 4% Increasing tren d and comparis son to peers